Scottish National Parks Strategy Project

 Detailed Topic Reports

-Our Socio-economic Benefits report (2015) and our Tourism report (2016) argue that creating more National Parks could provide major economic boosts to several fragile rural areas in Scotland.
+Since Unfinished Business (2013) we’ve published a series of topic reports on several more detailed aspects of the case for more National Parks.
+Our Socio-economic Benefits report (2015) and Tourism report (2016) argue that creating more National Parks could provide major economic boosts to several fragile rural areas in Scotland.
 They point to the success of rural areas in other countries such as New Zealand and Norway, where National Parks have played a major role in stemming rural depopulation and providing a range of job opportunities.
 Given this wide range of benefits, the two existing National Parks represent remarkable value for money at a combined cost about £14m per annum.
 Our Governance Models report (2015) sets out why most of our proposed National Parks would cost even less than this, as they would cover smaller areas and would require less complex management and staff structures.

 Call to Action